Heidi Brühl: Early career

-In 1959, Brühl obtained a record deal with the Philips label, and her first single "Chico Chico Charlie" reached number five.
-In 1960, her recording of "Wir wollen niemals auseinandergehn" or "We Will Never Part (Ring of Gold)" sold over one million copies, and was awarded a gold disc.
+In 1959, Brühl obtained a record deal with the Philips label and her first single "Chico Chico Charlie" reached number five.
+In 1960, her recording of "Wir wollen niemals auseinandergehn" or "We Will Never Part (Ring of Gold)" sold over one million copies and was awarded a gold disc.

 Eurovision Song Contest

 Brühl first took part in the German Eurovision selection in 1960 with Michael Jary's "Wir wollen niemals auseinandergehn" ("We Never Want to Be Apart"), which finished in second place but went on to top the German singles chart for nine weeks.
 She participated again in 1963, and this time was successful when "Marcel" was chosen to go forward to the eighth Eurovision Song Contest which took place on 23 March in London.
 "Marcel" finished the evening in ninth place of 16 entries.

 Later acting career

 Brühl co-starred with Guy Williams in the 1963 film Captain Sindbad.
-She met American actor Brett Halsey, and moved with him to Rome, where they married in December 1964.
-In 1970, she moved to the United States where she appeared in Las Vegas and in episodes of such television series as Columbo "The Most Dangerous Match" (1973).
+She met American actor Brett Halsey and moved with him to Rome, where they married in December 1964.
+In 1970, she moved to the United States where she appeared in Las Vegas and in episodes of such television series as Columbo "The Most Dangerous Match" (1973; Peter Falk, Laurence Harvey, Jack Kruschen).
 She returned to Germany to play in two further Immenhof sequels in 1973–1974, The Twins from Immenhof and Spring in Immenhof.
-She appeared in The Eiger Sanction in 1975 as Anna Montaigne, the seductive wife of a French climber.
+She appeared in The Eiger Sanction in 1975 as Anna Montaigne, the seductive wife of a French climber, with Clint Eastwood and George Kennedy.

-Brühl and Halsey divorced in 1976, and she returned to live in Germany the following year.
-She did dubbing work on films such as The NeverEnding Story and Look Who's Talking Too, and her last roles were in television serials such as Ein Fall für zwei and Praxis Bülowbogen.
+Brühl and Halsey divorced in 1976 and she returned to live in Germany the following year.
+She did dubbing work on films such as The NeverEnding Story and Look Who's Talking Too.
+Her last roles were in television serials such as Ein Fall für zwei and Praxis Bülowbogen.